NKP1229/Block18_Workshop/README.md

   - When a user [checks shopping cart], [all items displayed w/ individual price & total price]
   - When a user [tries to checkout an empty cart], [error for no items added to cart]
   - When a user [selects checkout with items selected], [a new screen for payment options appear]
+  - when a user [completes payment], [the item & price gets added to a recently purchased screen that appears]